Peer Review Policy

 International Journal of Zoology and Biosciences is a Peer-reviewed journal.
 The process involves a closed review of the manuscript by two peers, concealing the identities of the author and the reviewers.
 The sole reason for the peer review is to avoid any conscious or subconscious bias.
 We strive for a quick review and with that, the complete circle of one paper’s peer review takes about a week.

 The author submits the research paper through the Online Submission Form or sends the manuscript to [email protected].

-Authors are invited to nominate a list of three potential expert reviewers in their accompanying letter.
+Authors are invited to nominate a list of Two potential expert reviewers in their accompanying letter.
 These reviewers must not have a conflict of interest with the authors or the paper content, and the Editorial Board may decline to contact any of the reviewers suggested by the authors.

 Initial Screening of the paper